 There are many reasons to spend more time on screens for learning and relaxation.
 But finding the balance and knowing when enough is enough is a challenge and conflict between parents and students.
 It’s important to help students build healthy screen time habits, but for many parents and educators, that’s easier said than done.

 Listen to this episode on our podcast:

-So, we asked 5 experts to share their best tips parents can use to limit screen time.
-In this post, learn how you can create a daily routine for your family, encourage your students to earn screen time, how to model positive behaviors, take a social media break, and more.
+We asked 14 experts to share their best tips that parents can use to limit screen time.
+In this post, learn how you can: create a daily routine for your family, encourage your students to earn screen time, how to model positive behaviors, take a social media break, and more.